On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Hardness for Strict Undirected Temporal Graphs of Constant Lifetime

 \section{Hardness for Strict Undirected Temporal Graphs of Constant Lifetime}

 We now show hardness also for undirected temporal graphs of constant lifetime in the strict setting.

-\begin{theorem} \NCTCC is \NP-hard on simple undirected temporal graphs of constant lifetime in the strict setting. \end{theorem} We mostly follow the reduction behind~\Cref{hardness undir happy}.
+\begin{theorem} \NCTCC is \NP-hard on simple undirected temporal graphs of lifetime~$55$ in the strict setting. \end{theorem} We mostly follow the reduction behind~\Cref{hardness undir happy}.
 The main differences are \begin{itemize} \item we assign only~$\Oh(1)$ distinct time labels per time interval, \item the vertices of~$\Vconn$ (and their respective connector paths) are not added, but there are now edges between vertices of~$\Vin$ and~$\Vout$, and \item there are edges between vertices of~$V$ that are not necessarily in consecutive color classes. \end{itemize}

 We also assume a slightly different restriction on the structure of the graph from the MCC instance.
 Let~$I= (G=(V,E),k)$ be an instance of~MCC and let~$V_1 \cup \dots \cup V_k$ be a~$k$-partition of~$V$.
-We can assume that~$k > 20$, $k \mod 6 = 4$, and that $V_i$ has size~$1$ for each~$i\in [1,k]$ with~$k < 11$ or~$k\mod 6 \neq 5$.
-Moreover, we can assume that~$G[V_i \cup V_{i+1}]$ is a complete biclique, and that for each color class of size one, the unique vertex of that color class is adjacent to each other vertex of the graph, as otherwise, we are dealing with a trivial no-instance of MCC.\footnote{To achieve this property, we can simply add sufficiently many color classes to the instance that all contain only a single vertex which is adjacent to every other vertex of the graph.}
+We can assume that~$k > 20$, $k \mod 6 = 4$, and that $V_i$ has size~$1$ for each~$i\in [1,k]$ with~$i < 11$ or~$i\mod 6 \neq 5$.
+Moreover, we can assume that~$G[V_i \cup V_{i+1}]$ is a complete biclique, and that for each color class of size one, the unique vertex of that color class is adjacent to each other vertex of the graph, as otherwise, we are dealing with a trivial no-instance of MCC.\footnote{To achieve this property, we can simply add sufficiently many color classes to the instance that all contain only a single vertex which is adjacent to every other vertex of the graph.} Note that this implies that for example the color classes~$V_1,V_2,V_{k-1}$, and~$V_k$ have size~$1$.